-Now more than ever has there been a crucial need for God’s people of strong righteous character to purpose in their hearts not to compromise.
+Now, more than ever, is a crucial need for God’s people of strong, righteous character to purpose in their hearts not to compromise.
 The society we live in today is rampant in immorality, mischief, inequality, persecution, and self-indulgence, a time when scarce few rise up to wave the banner for integrity and righteousness.
-Daniel lived in a time of inexcusable immorality, anarchy, and violence when there was little uprightness and morality on earth was scarce.
+Daniel lived in a time of inexcusable immorality, anarchy, and violence when there was little uprightness and morality on earth.
 Notwithstanding, he stood firm for the Lord against the temptations and the enticements of an ungodly nation.
 In all ages, God’s people have always been faced with the pressures to compromise their personal walk with Him.
 Every day we face the temptation to compromise our commitment to the Lord.
-We must decide to be dedicated in our devotion to the Lord, regardless of the amount of pressure we face to compromise.
+We must decide to be dedicated in our devotion for the Lord regardless of the amount of pressure we face to compromise.
 We will examine that the pressures Daniel and his three friends faced by the king of Babylon were the same pressures we face today.

 If this post in any way, has blessed you,

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship.